friemen/reactnet/README.md

 A link is *dead* when at least one input reactive is completed, or all output reactives are completed or nil.
-An empty outputs seq does not count in.
+An empty outputs seq does not count as "all completed or nil".

 ### Link function
- A function [Result -> Result] that takes a Result map containing input values and returns a Result map or nil, which denotes that the function gives no clue if its invocation changed any reactive.
+ A function [Result -> Result] that takes a Result map containing input values and returns a Result map or nil.

 ### Error handling function
- A function [Result -> Result] that takes the Result containing an exception.
+ A function [Result -> Result] that takes the Result containing an `:exception` entry.
 It may return a new Result map (see below) or nil.

 ### Complete function
  A function [Link Reactive -> Result] that is called for each input